MMansy19/Landingpage-LaslesVPN/README.md

 ## Responsive Design

 The website is responsive and will adapt to various screen sizes, ensuring a consistent and enjoyable experience for users on desktops, tablets, and mobile devices.

-## Contributing

-If you would like to contribute to the development of [Landing Page LaslesVPN], please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License